1. Join Local Facebook Groups

 I’ve written about this tactic in-depth in my Facebook Advertising for Contractors blog post, so give it a read if this strategy interests you.

-Using Facebook to promote special offers and attract new leads for our contracting customers is a big part of what we do in our PLACE IT™ marketing system, so it’s definitely a tactic that can help you build the steady flow of home improvement leads that you’re looking for.
+Using Facebook to promote special offers and attract new leads for our contracting customers is a big part of what we do, so it’s definitely a tactic that can help you build the steady flow of home improvement leads that you’re looking for.

 Another tactic that requires a marketing budget—again leveraging Facebook’s powerful ad platform—is promoting a piece of content to your ideal prospects.

 This works especially well for home improvement businesses that offer more expensive services—roofing, window and door installation, landscape companies, etc.

-For example, a metal roofer looking for more roofing leads could create a short video, slideshow, blog article, or even a PDF that goes into all the benefits of opting for a metal roof, and then promote it on Facebook:
+For example, a roofer looking for more roofing leads could create a short video, slideshow, blog article, or even a PDF that goes into all the telltale signs that you might need your roof repaired, and then promote it on Facebook:

-Paint a picture of all the ways they can save money by going with metal: more energy efficient (lower heating cost), more durable (less maintenance), increased curb appeal (higher home resale value), etc.
+Paint a picture of all the ways they can save money by being proactive with their roofing needs.

 Anyone that shows interest in this piece of content could be a potential lead for your business.

 You can even collect contact information in exchange for your piece of content—either email, phone number, or both—and make this more of a direct response marketing strategy.

 Now, people might not reach out after seeing one blog post, video, or PDF, but with Facebook ad retargeting and nurturing, you can have a marketing funnel that drives exclusive home service leads for you each and every month.

 I used metal roofing as an example, but this content promotion + Facebook ads strategy can really work for any type of contracting business

-5. Use Adwords and the Google Display Network
+5. Use Google Ads and Google Display Network